jamesplease/fi-calc-guide/src/configuration/additional-income.md

 Retiring does not necessarily mean that you're no longer bringing in money.
 Sometimes, you may have additional income during some years of your retirement.
-Example sources of additional income include rental property cashflow, social security, a pension, a side job, or a profitable side project.
+Example sources of additional income include:

+- rental property cashflow
+- selling a home
+- social security
+- a pension
+- a side job
+- a profitable side project.

 ## Adding Additional Income